 It all transforms into something memorable!

-We paired the grilled cantaloupe with grilled chicken and lightly seasoned vegetables.
-It did not disappoint.
-This is such a fun and unique flavor combination and it’s so easy to throw on the grill and serve…
+We like to pair the grilled cantaloupe with grilled chicken and lightly seasoned vegetables.
+It never disappoints.
+This is such a fun and unique flavor combination and it’s so easy to throw on the grill and serve – for 2 or 20…

 How to Pick a Good Cantaloupe